 Montessori Geometry $3.99 (ages 6 – 8)

-This is a beautiful app for learning shapes in 2D and 3D with games like shape hunting cities, mix and match, odd one out, and shape sort.
+This is a beautiful math app for learning different geometric shapes in 2D and 3D with games like shape hunting cities, mix and match, odd one out, and shape sort.
 Very well done.

 Splash Math FREE, $9.99 (ages 8 – 10)

-A practice and play math app for each grade level with prizes and reports on progress.
-2nd grade example question: What is the place of the underlined digit?
+We love this practice and play math app for each grade level with prizes and reports on progress.
+Here’s a 2nd grade example question: What is the place of the underlined digit?
 79 = ones.
 I like the option of a scratch pad where kids can work out the problem with their fingers.
 Concepts covered are place value, numbers sense, addition strategies, 2 digit addition, subtraction strategies, 2 digit subtraction, time, measurements, geometry, data, money, 3 digit addition, and 3 digit subtraction.

 Bloxy World Bricks for Kids FREE (ages 9 – 11)